datopian/data-literate/posts/climate-change.md

 ---
 title: Climate Change
+author: Rufus Pollock
 ---

 This evolving document represents my own investigation into the climate crisis and what we can (and should) be doing about it.

-My aim is not originality but rather to document and share my own path through this enormous topic.
+The aim is to document and share my path through this topic rather than to offer anything original.

 Motivating questions: